Mon April 9, 2012

 BRENNAN: Oh, yeah.
 A shocker.
 He finished the tournament plus-5.
 He said he was ready.
 He wasn't ready.
 His worst finish in a major where he's gone all four rounds.
 His game clearly isn't back, but his temper is, unfortunately, with some histrionics during the rounds.

 MONTAGNE: Thanks very much.
 USA Today's sports columnist Christine Brennan.
-And you're listening to MORNING EDITION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.